-Under the current director compensation policy, each continuing non-employee director will automatically be granted a continuing option and a continuing RSU award, together equal to a grant date value of approximately \$400,000 with approximately half of the value delivered in the form of an option and approximately half of the value delivered in the form of an RSU award.
-Each continuing option vests in a series of 12 successive equal monthly installments beginning on the first day of the calendar month following the date of the annual meeting of our shareholders with respect to which the option is granted, and each continuing RSU award vests in full on the first anniversary of the date of the annual meeting of our shareholders with respect to which the RSU award is granted, subject in each case to the non-employee director's continuous service through such dates.
-If a director is elected or appointed as a director for the first time other than at an annual meeting, in order to receive automatic continuing grants, the director must have first joined the board at least four calendar months before the date of the applicable annual meeting.
-If a director is elected or appointed as a director for the first time at an annual meeting, the director will not receive automatic continuing grants for such meeting.
-If a non-employee director does not stand for reelection at an annual meeting of our shareholders and, in either case, the non-employee director's continuous service terminates at such meeting, then effective as of the date of such meeting, any unvested portion of the continuing option award will become vested and exercisable in full and any unvested portion of a continuing RSU award will become vested in full.
-From May 2016 until May 2018, the continuing option was 3,415 ordinary shares and the continuing RSU award was 1,365 ordinary shares.
+Under the current director compensation policy, each continuing non-employee director will automatically be granted the following continuing grants in connection with each annual general meeting: (a) a continuing option to purchase ordinary shares that vests in a series of 12 successive equal monthly installments beginning on the first day of the calendar month following the date of the annual general meeting of our shareholders with respect to which the option is granted and (b) a continuing RSU award that vests in full on the first anniversary of the date of the annual general meeting of our shareholders with respect to which the spect to which the RSU award is granted, subject in each case to the non-employee director's continuous service through such dates.
+The grant date value of the continuing option together with the continuing RSU award is equal to approximately \$400,000, with generally 50% of the value delivered as a continuing option and 50% of the value delivered as a continuing RSU award, using the applicable ratio of stock option grants to RSUs that is approved by the compensation committee on an annual basis, with the actual share amounts for the continuing option and continuing RSU award to be determined by applying the value methodology used by the compensation committee for determining equity grants for employees generally.
+If a director is elected or appointed as a director for the first time other than at an annual general meeting, in order to receive automatic continuing grants, the director must have first joined the board at least four calendar months before the date of the applicable annual general meeting.
+If a director is elected or appointed as a director for the first time at an annual general meeting, the director will not receive automatic continuing grants for such meeting.
+If a non-employee director does not stand for reelection at an annual general meeting of our shareholders in the year in which his or her term expires or otherwise resigns effective at an annual general meeting of our shareholders and, in either case, the non-employee director's continuous service terminates at such meeting, then effective as of the date of such meeting, any unvested portion of the continuing option award will become vested and exercisable in full and any unvested portion of a continuing RSU award will become vested in full.